audiotool/manual/manuals/plugins/synthesizer/space.rst

 .. figure:: /images/space/10000201000002AD000001D4502847CB8DF2D3F6.png
    :align: center

-   Figure 1.8: The Space's amplitude envelope section.
+   The Space's amplitude envelope section.

 1. **Attack**: This knob sets the attack time of the amplitude envelope in milliseconds or fractions of a bar.
 When the sync switch is off,